Are YOU Turned on? Put Your Passion into Action

-When I re-entered the job market in 1982, after earning a Masters degree in economics (following a couple of years working for a finance company) the scene was miserable.
-But the current and future situation is the worst for young people, in my mind, since the end of the Great Depression.
+When I re-entered the job market in 1982, after earning a Masters degree in economics (following a couple of years working for a finance company) I was lucky to score a job with Government of Canada.
+The job scene was miserable in Canada and the US, but the current job situation is worse for young people.

-I’ve talked plenty in past posts about globalization, the impacts on leadership and people, and the importance of continuous learning and reinventing yourself.
+I’ve talked plenty in past posts about globalization, its impacts on leadership and people, and the importance of continuous learning and reinventing yourself.
 What I’m talking about in this post is PASSION!

 Passion may not pay the bills at first, but by putting your passion into action you will set yourself up to a life full of promise, hope and rewards.
 But you have to remain focused, unrelenting and open to change.
 As I’ve said in the past, be open to outcome, not attached to it.

 The photo in this post was taken at the Ottawa Blues Festival in July 2010.
 I love the blues.
 One of the musicians I happened to watch one steaming hot afternoon was Shane Dwight, born in San Jose, California, but who moved to Nashville to get his career started.